ganast/Unity-AssetBundleMadness/README.md

 ## Installation

-Import the lastest release.
+Import the latest release.
 Imported files are found under "Assets/ganast.com/BundleMadness".

 The settings file will be created automatically with default settings.